-Additionally, a constitutional amendment always has a constitutional referendum clause in the body of the bill in place of the effective date clause (see p.
-196, "Statewide Referendum - Constitutional Amendments").
+Additionally, a constitutional amendment always has a constitutional referendum clause in place of the effective date clause (see p.
+200, "Statewide Referendum - Constitutional Amendments").
 Note that Article XIV, § 1 requires that a proposed constitutional amendment be submitted to the qualified voters of the State at the "next ensuing general election."
-Therefore, an amendment proposed by the General Assembly during the 2024 session must appear on the ballot for the 2024 general election.
+Therefore, an amendment proposed by the General Assembly during the 2025 session must appear on the ballot for the 2026 general election.
 Note also that if cross-filed bills proposing an identical constitutional amendment are both passed by the General Assembly, the ballot will include two separate, but identical questions, one for each cross-filed bill.